If you’re planning a move during the snowy season, keep these tips in mind.

 Evaluate Your Financial Costs

-An investment in proper supplies will pay dividends when your belongings arrive at your new home.
+1) Packing Supplies An investment in proper supplies will pay dividends when your belongings arrive at your new home.
 Sturdy boxes, packing paper, dollies, wraps and straps will ensure that items are secure when being loaded and delivered.
 Ask your local agent about the supplies they furnish and sell before buying supplies on your own.
 They may be able to estimate your needs more accurately.

-It is all too easy to underestimate the time, materials and effort required to pack and move your home, especially when all of your belongings are all stored neatly away in your closets and cabinets.
+3) Professional Packing It is all too easy to underestimate the time, materials and effort required to pack and move your home, especially when all of your belongings are all stored neatly away in your closets and cabinets.
 Consider the following.

-Do you have special cargo?
+Do you have special household possessions?
 You may not want to risk packing and loading all of your belongings on your own – especially if they carry a higher value.
 You may want to seek the advice of a specialist before moving antiques, electronics and large furniture.
 It’s absolutely necessary to consider potential damage and breakage as you calculate the cost of packing and moving yourself.

-Make a Supply Run.
+Make a supply run.
 You’ll need to purchase boxes, blankets and bubble wrap when moving yourself.
 Proper packing demands professional materials including special boxes, wrapping paper, furniture padding and tape.
 And don’t underestimate your needs or you’ll be making multiple trips to the store to restock.

 Can you drive large moving van?
 If you live in a moderately-sized home, you may need up to 1,600 cubic feet of moving space.
 This endeavor is more than many drivers can handle – especially if you are tasked with navigating narrow suburban streets and alleyways.

-Your Time is Money.
+Your time is money.
 Don’t forget to calculate the cost of your time, especially if you are taking off work to pack, load and deliver your own belongings.
 If you opt to handle the entire move yourself, consider setting aside 2 or more days for both loading and delivery.

-When planning a move, your choice of transportation is potentially the most cost contingent.
+4) Transportation When planning a move, your choice of transportation is potentially the most cost contingent.
 When it comes to containers, trailers and trucks, your expense will likely scale with the level of your need.
 You’ll want to consider the timing, distance, volume and complexity of your move before contracting services or renting equipment.

-As a rule of thumb, the longer the distance, the more cost-effective professional movers tend to be.
+6) Distance Adds Up As a rule of thumb, the longer the distance, the more cost-effective professional movers tend to be.
 This is due to a number of factors.

 One-way rental price may include additional fees.
 The price you pay may include fees to cover the cost of inventory maintenance and truck relocation when you return your moving truck to a location in a different city.

-Mileage, Fuel and Insurance costs add up.
+Mileage, fuel and insurance costs add up.
 Truck rentals may require that you pay these fees on top of the base price.
 This can end up being rather significant considering that some moving trucks only get between 6 -15 mpg.